 If you are out and about in Asheville this week, stop by and see us!

-Celebrate the Voices of Recovery with NCATOD as we have once again join together to create customized tracks to meet the specialized needs of our nurses, administrators, clinical staff and leaders in the field of opioid treatment.
+Celebrate the Voices of Recovery with NCATOD as we once again join together to create customized tracks to meet the specialized needs of our nurses, administrators, clinical staff and leaders in the field of opioid treatment.

 NCATOD is currently accempting proposals for conference topics.
 If you are interested in presenting or know of an engaging, knowledgable leader in the field who you would like to see present, we want to hear from you.